xuzhijiang/Scrapy/README.md

 XPath is a syntax that is used to defines XML documents.
 It can be used to traverse through am xml document, Note that XPaht's follows a hierarchy.

+If you press ctrl-f in the DOM inspector then you’ll find that you can use this css expression as a search query (this works for xpath too!).